eric-therond/wakeupsoc/README.md

 - At the top of wakeupsoc.js you can configure the following parameters :
     * NB_REQUEST : number of requests to send
     * REFRESH_IP : refresh IP every x requests
-    * TIMEOUT : timeout in second for doing a request
+    * TIMEOUT : maximum time in seconds to make a request
     * At line 58 the configuration of Tor
 - In rules.js you can specify the fake traffic
-- In urls.ks add your targets
+- In urls.js add your targets
 - Start Tor
 - node wakeupsoc.js